-- Attend four 5-day (Sun – Thu) residencies at beautiful retreat centers in California and Pennsylvania with like-minded, spiritually seeking Jews from all over North America.
+- Attend four 5-day (Sun – Thu) residencies at beautiful retreat centers in California and Pennsylvania with like-minded, spiritually seeking Jews from all over North America and beyond.

 - Study the theory of Jewish Spiritual Direction; learn and practice the art of “holy listening”.

 - Cultivate an understanding of your own spiritual curriculum; learn to work with middot (traditional qualities of character and soul) in order to lessen the obstacles that obscure God-awareness and impede holy living.

 - Explore and experience a variety of spiritual practices that deepen spiritual sensitivity and help us stay connected to God and the sacred.

 - Pursue your unique path of Jewish learning, discovery, and practice so that your life is more intimately grounded in Jewish tradition and wisdom.

 - Formal spiritual direction in your home community

 - Weekly contact with a hevruta partner for study, spiritual companionship, and Mussar work (soul development)